 In the 2016-17 Programme for Government, Scottish Ministers committed to appointing a national coordinator of childhood bereavement services to review and advise on steps to improve support in Scotland.
-Includem are pleased to have been awarded the contract to deliver this work, commencing 2nd March 2020, with funding from the Scottish Government until the end of March 2021, with the option of extension until the end of March 2022.
+Includem are pleased to have been awarded the contract to deliver this work commencing March 2020.
+The Project has funding from the Scottish Government until the end of March 2021, with the option of extension until the end of March 2022.

 Scope of the Project

-We are hosting a series of broad, challenging and inclusive conversations organised around six themes which will be explored during roundtable discussions with professionals working with bereaved children and young people.
+We are hosting a series of broad, challenging and inclusive conversations organised around six interconnected themes.
+We will host roundtable discussions to explore each theme, open for attendance to all professionals working with bereaved children and young people in Scotland.